jellyfin/jellyfin.org/docs/general/installation/synology.md

 #### Volume Settings

-You need to set the volume settings for the container.
-Jellyfin needs access to your media files and configuration files.
+This setting maps directories on the host to within the container.
+Use this setting to allow Jellyfin access to media and a place to store application data.
 To add a volume, click "Add Folder" and select the folder you want to use.
 In the middle column, you need to set the mount path.
 For the media files, you can use "/media" and for the configuration files, you can use "/config".

 #### Network Settings